Your H5mag article is built up using areas, the basic building blocks of your online magazine.

 - Advanced areas

-To add new areas and sections, click anywhere on the artboard where there is no other content.
-You can then see the "add" button appear in the bottom right corner.
-There you can select the type of area that you want to add.
-If you want to add multiple areas in one place, choose "section", you can then add the areas to this section the same way.
+To add new areas and sections, simply click on an empty space on the artboard.
+This will cause the "add" button to appear in the bottom right corner of the screen.
+Click on it to select the type of area you want to add.
+If you want to add multiple areas in one place, choose "section", and then add the areas to this section using the same method.

-You can also add a new area in the Area Tree.
-Just click on plus button next to the article area in the top.
+Alternatively, you can add a new area directly in the Area Tree by clicking on the plus button next to the article area at the top of the screen.